-The Barquinha as a religious system has been developed around the ideas of developed around the ideas of developed and charity.
+The Barquinha as a religious system has been developed around the ideas of devotion and charity.
 Charity unfolds in two complementary levels: toward the incarnated humans, and toward the assistance to the almas, the disincarnated souls of deceased people.
 Mediumship is the principal vehicle for practicing charity.
 These ideas are explored throughout the dissertation.